eurostat/eubd2025_results/NSI_DE_T1/README.md

 - Optimze map visual to display Small Woody Features
 - Add Backend Infrastructure with Database support to query data directly from Database.

+## Files
+### statistics_woody_features.py
+This script is used to process the data source Small woody features.
+As the data is quite large we have used only example paths to the data.
+As an output the script produces aggregated statistics of for the two selected regions in Germany and Austria
+### The remaining scripts
+The rest of the codebase is used to create the python shiny webapp.
+We serve the data from the www/data folder, which is not versioned.

 ## How to use
 Change directory to NSI_DE_T1
 - cd NSI_DE_T1